 - 5.1 Evaluation Committees.
-University departments shall establish departmental personnel committees and the University library shall establish a library personnel committee for the purpose of evaluating faculty members for retention, tenure and promotion.
+University departments shall establish departmental personnel committees, the University library shall establish a library personnel committee, and programs not housed within a department will establish a Unit Personnel Committee for the purpose of evaluating faculty members for retention, tenure and promotion.
 Only tenured faculty may serve on personnel committees.
-The department/library personnel committee shall be made up of a minimum of three (3) tenured faculty who, hold a rank at or above that of the person being considered.
-A personnel committee considering promotion to senior lecturer, retention of an assistant professor, or promotion to associate professor will consist of tenured associate or full professors; a personnel committee considering promotion to full professor will consist of tenured full professors.
-Small departments may include faculty members from related areas and large departments may establish more than one committee. - 5.2 Schedule.
-The Human Resources Office will provide the colleges and library with timelines outlining dates related to the retention, promotion, tenure process. - 5.3 Retention of Probationary Faculty. - 5.3.1 Department/Library Evaluation. - (a) Full-time faculty on probationary status will be evaluated by the chair and by the personnel committee to determine reappointment in the second year of their initial appointment, and annually thereafter.
-Such evaluations will be based upon progress in meeting goals contained in the FAP, which will be consistent with this Agreement and will address the expectations included in department P&P, college P&P and/or accreditation requirements.
-It is expected that the FAP will be in effect throughout the probationary period unless modified by mutual agreement between the faculty member, chair, personnel committee, dean, and Chief Academic Officer. - (b) As provided in Section 5.3.1(a), as part of the evaluation process, the department/library will provide the faculty member with an assessment of progress on the FAP, any shortcomings in his/her progress, and a recommendation regarding probationary status.
-The evaluation will be signed by the faculty member and retained in her/his official personnel file in the Human Resources Office. - (c) The department/unit personnel committee and the chair shall each forward an independent recommendation to the unit dean as to whether the faculty member should be: - (i) Continued on probationary status. - (ii) Removed from probationary status and continued as a special faculty member, except as defined in Section 5.4.4(d).
+The department/library/unit personnel committee shall be made up of a minimum of three (3) tenured faculty who, hold a rank at or above that of the person being considered.
+A personnel committee considering promotion to senior lecturer, retention of an assistant professor, or promotion to associate professor will consist of tenured associate or full professors; a personnel committee considering promotion to full professor will consist of tenured faculty members for the person being consist of tenured faculty members.
+Small departments or programs not housed within a department may include faculty members from related areas and large departments may establish more than one committee. - 5.2 Schedule.
+The Human Resources Office will provide the colleges, library, and units with timelines outlining dates related to the retention, promotion, tenure process. - 5.3 Retention of Probationary Faculty. - 5.3.1 Department/Library Evaluation. - (a) Full-time faculty on probationary status will be evaluated by the chair and by the personnel committee to determine reappointment in the second year of their initial appointment, and annually thereafter.
+Such evaluations will be based upon progress in meeting goals contained in the Faculty Activity Plan (FAP), which will be consistent with this Agreement and will address the expectations included in department policies and procedures (P&P), college P&P and/or accreditation requirements.
+The FAP will be in effect throughout the probationary period unless modified by mutual agreement between the faculty member, chair, personnel committee, dean, and Chief Academic Officer. - (b) As provided in Section 5.3.1(a), as part of the evaluation process, the department/library/unit will provide the faculty member with an assessment of progress on the FAP, any shortcomings in their progress, and a recommendation regarding probationary status.
+The evaluation will be signed by the faculty member and retained in their official personnel file in the Human Resources Office. - (c) The department/library/unit personnel committee and the chair shall each forward an independent recommendation with a list of faculty members serving on the evaluation committee and a numerical record of the simply majority votes supporting and opposing the evaluation to the CPC and the dean as to whether the faculty member should be: